 If you commit to love a young person into greatness there will be times when you feel you're doing all the reaching out, you're doing all the hard rowing.
-You are.
-Young people can be clueless that continual withdrawals of love without any deposits can lead to relational bankruptcy.

-Self-absorbed, immature, their emotional debit cards only go one way.
+You are not alone.
+Many young people are clueless that continual withdrawals of love without any deposits can lead to relational bankruptcy.
+Selfabsorbed, immature, their emotional debit cards only go one way.
 It takes great maturity on our part to commit to keep loving.

-Embracing a generation into greatness may be simple but it will not be easy.
-While your love may be hearty and determined, at some point it will run thin.
-When that happens realize that true love prevails, it endures, love never fails.
+Embracing someone into greatness may be simple but it will not be easy.
+While your love may be hearty and determined, at some point it will run thin and be easily exhausted.
+It's at these times it's important to realize that true love prevails, it endures, love never fails.

-When you've come to the end of your loving, (and you will), other friends can come along side and encourage you.
-Embracing a generation into greatness is no job for lone rangers.
+When you've come to the end of your loving, (and you will), other friends committed to embracing people into greatness can come along side and encourage you.
+Embracing someone into greatness is no job for lone rangers.
 It takes a community.

-Simple But Not Easy
+Simple, Not Easy

 Love involves so much more than great feelings.
 True love costs.
 It's expensive.
 Love is hard, difficult, complex, daunting.
 True love will sometimes take every ounce of your strength.
 If you have children of your own, you already know this.
 I have a stellar friend who is an emergency room physician.
-Dr. Cheryl used to get up several times each night to her screaming child who suffers from a severe case of eczema.
+Dr. Cheryl used to get up several times each night to her screaming child who suffers from a severe case of excema.
 She and her husband Dennis often had to change the bloody sheets of her child's bed more than once.
-She had to explain to the neighbors the heart piercing screams in the middle of the night.
+She had to explain to the neighbors the heart piercing screams of their lovely Hannah in the night.